-Now, the free fragment is a piece of the disc that sticks out from the inside of the disc to become isolated outside of the disc as a free fragment.
+Now, the free fragment is a piece of the disc that bulges from the inside of the disc to become isolated outside of the disc as a free fragment.
 How does this happen?
-The outer lining of the disc (keep in mind the disc is the pad of cartilage between the vertebrae that allows movement and resists the effects of gravity on the spine?) develops a tear.
+The outer lining of the disc (bear in mind the disc is the pad of cartilage between the vertebrae that allows movement and resists the effects of gravity on the spine?) develops a tear.
 It is through this tear that the inner part of the disc, called the nucleus pulposus, passes to gain access to the spinal canal where the spinal nerves lie.

-In treating these free fragments, there are forms of treatment to help in shrinking the fragment and hasten its heal.
+In treating these free fragments, there are forms of treatment to aid in shrinking the fragment and hasten its heal.
 One such method is Gormish Chiropractic & Rehabilitation's Cox Technic Flexion Distraction and Decompression, a specialized form of spinal manipulation.
 Scientific studies show that this treatment lowers the pressure inside the disc; this helps the disc heal faster as the pressure on the torn disc is reduced.
-The treatment also widens the nerve openings through which the nerve passes, and research has shown that this space increases by up to 28%.
+The treatment also broadens the nerve openings through which the nerve passes, and research has shown that this space increases by up to 28%.
 The stimulation of the circulation around the free fragment helps in shrinking the size of the free fragment by absorbing the fragment and soothing the inflammation it creates around the nerve.

 Other names for such free fragments of disc material are sequestered disc, prolapsed disc, and extruded disc.
-Regardless of what it is called, the free fragment hurts, heals and finds relief slowly oftentimes in the hands of your Carrolltown chiropractor and time.Contact Gormish Chiropractic & Rehabilitation if you find yourself with lower back pain, neck pain, leg pain or arm pain that may be due to a free fragment.
+Regardless of what it is called, the free fragment hurts, heals and finds relief steadily oftentimes in the hands of your Carrolltown chiropractor and time.Contact Gormish Chiropractic & Rehabilitation if you find yourself with lower back pain, neck pain, leg pain or arm pain that may be due to a free fragment.
 In Carrolltown the free fragment may meet its match in our chiropractic care!